 Applying calamine lotion and then drying it with a hair blow dryer.

 Maalox taken internally and applied topically.

 Coconut oil applied to the rash to dilute the toxic oil from the poison ivy.
 This suggestion came from Maria Atwood.

-Well – the suggestions are still coming in, but these posts cover the most common recommendations.
-So – what’s the best solution in my case?
+So - what’s the best solution in my case?
 First of all, I think the steroids and other harsh chemicals do more harm than good.
 The rest of the suggestions all seem to have some merit.
 The approach that I used and worked well, because the rash is basically gone after 3 days, is coconut oil.
 I take it internally daily anyway, but also applied it topically to the rash spots.
 I did use baking soda paste and vinegar the first day before hearing Maria’s suggestion.
 I also took a Benadryl tablet the first night since the rash was breaking out all over me.
 Although it probably helped, I don’t know if I would do that again.